SpiderChung/SmartCalc_v3.0-Desktop-Java-/README.md

 ## Introduction

-In this project you’ll need to implement an extended version of the standard calculator in C++ in the object-oriented programming paradigm, implementing the same functions as the previously developed application in SmartCalc v1.0 project.
-In addition to basic arithmetic operations such as add/subtract and multiply/divide, you need to supplement the calculator with the ability to calculate arithmetic expressions by following the order, as well as some mathematical functions (sine, cosine, logarithm, etc.).
-Besides calculating expressions, it should also support the use of the _x_ variable and the graphing of the corresponding function.
-As for other improvements you can consider a credit and deposit calculator.
+In this project you will implement an extended version of the usual calculator in the Java programming language, which implements the same functions as the previously developed application in the SmartCalc v2.0 project.
+You will improve your skills in the new programming language, learn the MVP or MVVM pattern, and add the help and history functionality to the application.

 ## Chapter II

-## Information

-Note that you should use *Dijkstra's algorithm* to translate expressions into *reverse Polish notation* to implement the calculator.
-You can find all the necessary information in the SmartCalc v1.0 project description to refresh your knowledge.

 ### MVC pattern